awsmhacks/awsmBloodhoundCustomQueries/README.md

 # awsmBloodhoundCustomQueries
 I didnt write most of these, this is a culmination of items gathered from various gists, githubs, and threads in the #cypher-queries bloodhound channel.
-I'll try to give props if I can.

 There are 2 ways to view bloodhound results.
 1-In the UI with the sweet graphing and attack path views